binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### The idea

 2018 was the year of the "space" theme.
-The idea was to throw planets arround the sun to create a constellation of avatars!
-Each attendee can log through the app and use it's avatar as a planet by throwing it with a very simple interface.
+The idea was to throw planets around the sun to create a constellation of avatars!
+Each attendee can log through the app and use its avatar as a planet by throwing it with a very simple interface.

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/countdown2018_player.png" width="600px">
 </div>

-You simply drag your finger from your avatar to the center of the screen and when you release it, your planet will be throw to the main screen!
+You simply drag your finger from your avatar to the center of the screen and when you release it, your planet will be thrown to the main screen!

 ### A New year = a new challenge

 As I use the countdown as a personal challenge to try lots of things, this year my biggest challenge was to learn a new framework.
 I wanted to learn [Vue.js](https://vuejs.org/).
 I use the package `@vue/cli:3.0.0` to serve, build my project and I use the version 2.5.x which was the last version at the moment of this project.

-Since the last 6 months, I start to be exausted by what we can call the _**"cli fatigue"**_.
-Indeed, as the frameworks are evolving every month, their cli often evolve to and when you work with severals projects in different version, having a cli in a specific version could be a problem...
-I simply install the cli as a `devDependancies` and reference the cli in the script part of my package.
-Here is for example the package.json of my project
+Since the last 6 months, I start to be exhausted by what we can call the _**"CLI fatigue"**_.
+Indeed, as the frameworks are evolving every month, their CLI often evolve to and when you work with several projects in a different version, having a CLI in a specific version could be a problem...
+I simply install the cli as a `devDependancies` and reference the CLI in the script part of my package.
+Here is, for example, the package.json of my project

 ```javascript
 {